Bamboo Recovery after Encryption Key Loss

 The design of the System-wide encryption feature of Bamboo does not allow for data recovery in case of the

-file is lost.
+cipher.key_0file is lost.
 All encrypted data is lost.This procedure only cleans up encrypted data and generates new encryption keys.
-All data that was encrypted (credentials, SSH keys, variables, etc.) needs to be re-populated manually.
+All encrypted data (credentials, SSH keys, variables, etc.) needs to be re-populated manually.

-We highly recommend performing a backup before proceeding with the steps below!
+We highly recommend performing a backup of the Bamboo Database before proceeding with the steps below!

 1. Backup BI